-Traine Date Your thesis statement is where you take a stand on your topic.
+Name: Date: our topic.
 It is also a guide for the rest of your project.
-Go over your notes and consider the important points of your topic and your research questions.
-Then, use those to develop a thesis statement.
-Topic: Women's Suffrage in Indiana WHO - Who was involved?
+Go your topic and your research questions.
+Then, use those to Topic: Women's Suffrage in Indiana WHO - Who was involved?
 Who was affected?
 Women in Indiana and the United States, local Suffragettes: May Wright Sewell, Ida Husted Harper, Zereleda G. Wallace, Amanda Way WHAT - What happened?
 What was the main event?
-After years of political campaigning, protests, and demonstrations, women finally gained the right to vote in 1920.
+After years of political campaigning, protests ? , and demonstrations, women finally gained the right to vote in 1920.
 WHERE - Where was/were the place(s) it happened?
 Indiana.
 Suffrage happened all over the US.
-Indiana suffrage movement was large in Indianapolis.
+In diana suffrage movement was large in Indianapolis.
 WHEN - When did it happen?
-How long of a time period was it?
-Ratification happened in 1920.
-Women's suffrage movement was around 1850-1920.
-WHY - Why did it happen?
+How long of a time pe Ratification happened in 1920.
+Women's suffrag WHY - Why did it happen?
 Women were not considered equal and denied the right to vote.
-Connection to the Theme: Debate and Diplomacy in History
+Connection to the Theme: Frontiers in History